CCurl/cccForth/README.md

     return pc;
 }
 ```
-In this context, 'pc' points to the next byte in the command stream, so "byte x = *(pc++);" sets x to the next byte and points pc to the next byte after that.
-A VML command "zN" will execute the 'N' case in doExt(), which in this case, executes "push(micros())", which pushes the return value from the Arduino lilbrary function "micros()" onto the stack.
+In this context, 'pc' points to the next byte in the command stream, so "ir = *(pc++);" sets ir to the next byte and moves pc to point to the next byte after that.
+A VML command "zN" will execute the 'N' case in doExt(), which in this case, executes "push(micros())", pushing the return value from the Arduino library function "micros()" onto the stack.

 So, to add a primitive, add the Forth word to the prims[] array (either behind a #define or not), make sure it starts with 'z', then add a handler for that new case in doExt() that does whatever you want.